Njunu-sk/rails-authentication-from-scratch/README.md

 - This is solved with the `reset_session`, this issues a new session identifier and declares the old one invalid after a successful login.

 - This is demonstrated in the `Authentication` module: login and logout methods both have `reset_session`.

+## User Management
+- User passwords must be stored only as cryptographic hash.
+- This is given in Rails with the `has_secure_password`, which supports secure password hashing, confirmation and recovery mechanism.

+- This is included in our `User` model along side `bcrypt gem`.